edge-servers/immunity-network-topology/README.rst

 so that you can then import the result into your project.

-Now you need to add ``sample_network_topology`` to ``INSTALLED_APPS`` in your ``settings.py``, ensuring also that ``openwisp_network_topology`` has been removed:
+Now you need to add ``sample_network_topology`` to ``INSTALLED_APPS`` in your ``settings.py``, ensuring also that ``immunity_network_topology`` has been removed:

 .. code-block:: python

     INSTALLED_APPS = [
         # ... other apps ...
-        'openwisp_utils.admin_theme',
+        'immunity_utils.admin_theme',
         # all-auth
         'django.contrib.sites',
-        'openwisp_users.accounts',
+        'immunity_users.accounts',
         'allauth',
         'allauth.account',
         'allauth.socialaccount',
-        # (optional) openwisp_controller - required only if you are using the integration app
+        # (optional) immunity_controller - required only if you are using the integration app
-        'openwisp_controller.pki',
+        'immunity_controller.pki',
-        'openwisp_controller.config',
+        'immunity_controller.config',
         'reversion',
         'sortedm2m',
         # network topology
         # 'sample_network_topology' <-- uncomment and replace with your app-name here
         # (optional) required only if you need to extend the integration app
         # 'sample_integration_device' <-- uncomment and replace with your integration-app-name here
-        'openwisp_users',
+        'immunity_users',
         # admin
         'django.contrib.admin',
         # rest framework